Trumins/2023_Spring_SAD/Assignment2/report.md

 Application Architecture Guide（<https://developer.android.google.cn/jetpack/guide?hl=zh-cn>）

-This webpage introduces the common application architectures for Android application development, introducing developers to a series of common architectural principles, recommended application architectures, common best practices, and some real-life application examples.
-It introduces developers to a series of common architectural principles, recommended application architectures, common best practices, and some real-life application examples.
-The layered architecture and the interface display part used in this project are designed according to this design guideline
+This webpage provides an overview of the common application architectures for Android application development.
+It guides developers through a series of common architectural principles, recommended application architectures, best practices, and real-life application examples.
+The layered architecture and the user interface design used in this project are based on this design guideline.

 ## 6. Contributions of Team Members